Nethereum/Nethereum/README.md

 ## Thanks and Credits

 * Many thanks to Cass for the fantastic logo (https://github.com/cassiopaia)
-* Many thanks to everyone who has submitted a request for bugs, extra featurs or help either here in github, gitter or other channels, you are continusly shaping this project.
+* Many thanks to everyone who has submitted a request for bugs, extra features or help either here in github, gitter or other channels, you are continuously shaping this project.
-  A big shout out specially to @slothbag, @matt.tan, @knocte, @TrekDev, @raymens, @rickzanux, @naddison36, @bobsummerwill, @brendan87, @dylanmckendry
+  A big shout out specially to @slothbag, @matt.tan, @knocte, @TrekDev, @raymens, @rickzanux, @naddison36, @bobsummerwill, @brendan87, @dylanmckendry every little helps.
 * Of course everyone at Ujo, Consensys and Ethereum
-* Huge thanks to Ethan Celleti from edjCase for his great support on his JsonRpc library and NBitcoin for his implementaion of the Elliptic Curve implementation in .Net
+* Huge thanks to Ethan Celleti from edjCase for his great support on his JsonRpc library and NBitcoin for his implementation of the Elliptic Curve in .Net